jquery/testswarm/README.md

 ### Steps

-1. Set up a MySQL database and create a user with read and write access.
+1. Create an empty MySQL database and create a user with read and write access to it.

 1. Copy `config/sample-localSettings.php` to `config/localSettings.php`<br/>
    Copy `config/sample-localSettings.json` to `config/localSettings.json`.<br/>